 If you are suffering from fear of heights like Eduardo does you might want to stay away from the edges.

-You can get here for the sunset and enjoy an amazing act of nature with panorama view.
+You can get here for the sunset and enjoy an amazing act of nature with a panorama view.

 World War II Memorial Bridge

-As you have probably already guessed by its name, this bridge is a reminder of the World War II.
+As you have probably already guessed by its name, this bridge is a reminder of World War II.
 The World War II Memorial Bridge is located near to the Pai Canyon so that a visit to both Pai attractions can be easily combined.

 The construction of this bridge has been taking place during World War II and has been mandated by the Japanese army which wanted a road to Burma (Nowadays Myanmar).